 Led the first strong fertilizer ordinance on Florida’s east coast (2010)

 Assisted the Florida Fish & Wildlife Conservation Commission and the Martin County Board of County Commissioners in the designation of Bird Island as the first Critical Wildlife Area in the state of Florida in 20 years

-For promoting the grassroots Sewall’s Point youth movement, River Kidz.
+Promoting the grassroots Sewall’s Point youth movement and phenomenon, River Kidz.

 Treasure Coast Regional Planning Council; Vice Chair (2016), Town appointed (2014)

 Florida League of Cities, Chair, Environmental and Energy Legislative Committee, (2013).
 Jacqui oversaw a committee of more than 50 state mayors and council members to establish statewide legislative priorities.
-Appointed by the president of the league.
+Appointed by league president, P.C.
+Wu, Pensacola.